Deep Learning for Inertial Sensor Alignment: Model Architecture and Training

 \subsection{MountNet Architecture}

-A convolutional neural network (CNN) architecture was used to solve the regression problem.
-This allowed the model to capture the temporal information in the IMU signal. the MountNet architecture layers are described here and presented in Fig. \ref{fig:CNN}:
+A convolutional neural network architecture was used to solve the regression problem.
+This allowed the model to capture the temporal information in the IMU signal. the MountNet architecture layers are described here and presented in Figure \ref{fig:CNN}:

-\begin{enumerate} \item {\bf Linear layer}: Applies a linear transformation to the input data from the previous layer. \item {\bf Conv1D layer}: A convolutional, one-dimensional (Conv1D) layer creates a convolution kernel that is convolved with the layer input over a single dimension to produce a vector of outputs.
+\begin{enumerate} \item {\bf Linear layer}: Applies a linear transformation to the input data from the previous layer. \item {\bf Conv1D layer}: A convolutional, one-dimensional layer creates a convolution kernel that is convolved with the layer input over a single dimension to produce a vector of outputs.
 In the MountNet model, the input layer is followed by a chain of three Conv1D layers.
-The dimensions of the convolutions layers are $32$, $64$, and $128$ with kernel sizes $20$, $3$ and $3$ and stride $5$, $1$, and$1$. \item {\bf Mean pooling}: Pooling layers help with better generalization capability as they perform a down-sampling feature map.
-For the DNN architecture, we selected the mean pooling method, which calculates the mean value for each input channel and flattens the data so it passes from Conv1D through the linear layers. \item {\bf ReLU}: Rectified linear unit is a nonlinear activation function with the output $ReLU (\alpha)= \max(\alpha, 0)$.
-The ReLU functions were combined after each layer in the entire MountNet architecture. \item {\bf Batch normalization}: Batch normalization reduces undesirable covariate shift.
-The batch normalization was added after every Conv1D layer (together with the ReLU layer). \end{enumerate}
+The dimensions of the convolutions layers are $32$, $64$, and $128$ with kernel sizes $20$, $3$ and $3$ and stride $5$, $1$, and $1$, respectively. \item {\bf Mean pooling}: Pooling layers reduce the dimension of feature vectors.
+In the mean pooling layer, the mean value for each input channel is calculated and flattened to be passed to the linear layers. \item {\bf ReLU}: Rectified linear unit is a nonlinear activation function with the output $ReLU (\alpha)= \max(\alpha, 0)$.
+The ReLU functions were placed after every layer. \item {\bf Batch normalization}: Batch normalization reduces undesirable covariate shift.
+Batch normalization was added after every Conv1D layer (together with the ReLU layer). \end{enumerate}